luclucky/LUSEES/README.md

-## SOFTWARE-FRAMEWORK, INPUT-DATA & CODE FOR THE PUBLICATION UNDER REVIEW:
+## SOFTWARE-FRAMEWORK, INPUT-DATA, CODE & ADDITIONAL GRAPHS FOR THE PUBLICATION UNDER REVIEW:

 # LAND USE INTERACTS WITH CLIMATIC EXTREME EVENTS TO SYNERGISTIC META-POPULATION DECLINE